2020s in United Kingdom history: Scottish government

 The 2021 Scottish Parliament election took place on 6 May 2021.
 The election saw limited changes in vote share and seats with each party gaining or losing less than 2% of the overall share in each category of voting.
 The SNP gained one seat but fell one short of an overall majority.
-The Scottish Conservatives maintained their second place position with the same number of seats as in 2016.
+The Scottish Conservatives maintained their second-place position with the same number of seats as in 2016.
 Whilst, Scottish Labour continued in third place with a loss of two seats.
 The Scottish Greens gained two extra seats with a small increase in their vote share.
 The election also had an unusually high voter turnout compared to previous Scottish parliament elections of 63.2%.
-It was suggested that this may have been in part due to the Covid-19 pandemic leading to higher postal voting and lockdown giving people more time to engage with political activists and go to the polling station.
-Later that year, the SNP and Scottish Greens established a powersharing agreement where the later was given non-cabinet ministerial positions in exchange for support on votes of confidence, budgets and some areas of policy.
+It was suggested that this may have been in part due to the COVID-19 pandemic leading to higher postal voting and lockdown giving people more time to engage with political activists and go to the polling station.
+Later that year, the SNP and Scottish Greens established a powersharing agreement where the latter was given non-cabinet ministerial positions in exchange for support on votes of confidence, budgets and some areas of policy.

+Humza Yousaf succeeded Nicola Sturgeon as First Minister in 2023.
+He resigned in 2024 and was succeeded by John Swinney.

 Welsh government

 The 2021 Senedd election took place on 6 May 2021.
 It was the first Welsh Parliament election where 16- and 17-year-olds could vote, following the enactment of Senedd and Elections (Wales) Act that lowered the voting age to 16 for Welsh Senedd elections.
 The election saw Welsh Labour gain one seat falling one short of an overall majority (which no party had ever achieved).
 The Welsh Conservatives gained five seats returning their strongest ever result of 16.
 Plaid Cymru made a net gain of one seat returning 13.
 The Welsh Liberal Democrats lost their only constituency but kept a seat through the regional vote, whilst UKIP lost all its seats from 2016 and no other party gained any.
 While Labour lacked an overall majority it decided to not make any kind of coalition or confidence pact and its leader Mark Drakeford was reconfirmed as First Minister of Wales a few days later with none of the other parties attempting to mount any kind of challenge.
-Though, in late 2021, Welsh Labour and Plaid Cymru reached a agreement to cooperate for three years.
+Though, in late 2021, Welsh Labour and Plaid Cymru reached an agreement to cooperate for three years.

+In March 2024, Vaughan Gething won the Welsh Labour leadership election to replace Mark Drakeford and become First Minister of Wales, making him the first black leader of any European country.
+He resigned following the 2024 Welsh government crisis and was replaced by Eluned Morgan.